 Once again, medical researchers are proving your mother right: you really should eat your vegetables.
 A study published in the December issue of the Journal of the National Cancer Institute shows, quite clearly, that consuming fruits and vegetables high in carotenoids is linked with lower rates of breast cancer.

-The study re-examined the results of eight previous trials that, overall, measured the carotenoid levels in the blood of nearly 8,000 women compared to the incidence of breast cancer.
+The study re-examined the results of eight previous trials that, overall, measured the carotenoid levels in the blood of nearly 8,000 women compared to the Incidence refers to the occurrence of new cases of disease or injury in a population over a specified period of time. of breast cancer.
 They found that women with higher levels of circulating carotenoids (that is, those women who ate more fruits & vegetables containing the compounds) had lower rates of breast cancer — especially the difficult-to-treat ER- forms of breast cancer that do not respond to estrogen-based A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. therapy.

-“The inverse associations we observed among ER-negative tumors highlight carotenoids as one of the first modifiable Anything that increases or decreases a person’s chance of developing a disease. for this poor The expected or likely outcome of a disease, usually based on a statistical analysis of large groups of patients.
+“The inverse associations we observed among ER-negative A mass of cells that can be benign or malignant. highlight carotenoids as one of the first modifiable Anything that increases or decreases a person’s chance of developing a disease. for this poor The expected or likely outcome of a disease, usually based on a statistical analysis of large groups of patients.
 A mass of cells that can be benign or malignant. type,” the study’s authors reported.

 We always love to hear about positive, proactive ways women can improve their health and decrease their risk of breast cancer, and practicing good nutrition is something we’ve talked about in the past.
 But what are carotenoids exactly, and what should you be eating to gain their free radical-fighting benefits?